 Most fixed line broadband connections reach your home via your telephone line.
 Broadband companies will vary in which technology they use, which results in different maximum connection speeds.
 If your provider uses a copper telephone cable, then the length the cable has travelled before reaching your home will affect the internet speed you are receiving.
 Put simply, the further the cable has to go, the bigger the slowdown.
 Fibre optic connections don’t really suffer from the same problem.

-What other factors may affect my speed?
+What other factors may affect my internet speed?

 In addition to permanent speed limits due to copper cables, many broadband services are affected by slowdowns during ‘peak times’ when, due to the nature of working hours, a higher than usual number of people are attempting to access the internet.
 When using the internet at off-peak times, such as during the night when most customers are asleep, you’re much more likely to receive the best possible service.

 The slowdown you experience depends on your provider and their own investment in network capacity.
 The more expensive providers will often be more capable of dealing with peak time traffic as their infrastructure is designed for businesses and large offices.
-If you are currently experiencing slow speeds during peak times and require a faster connection during the working day be sure to use our site to compare broadband tariffs
+If you are currently experiencing slow speeds during peak times and require a faster connection during the working day be sure to use our site to compare broadband deals

 to find the package best suited for your needs.